Stepping into self-love: why the path to building peace starts within

 In short: be the change you wish to see.

-And as the ripple effect shows, change starts firstly with us, then influencing those immediately around us, followed by our community.
+And as the ripple effect shows, change starts firstly with us, then in influencing those immediately around us, followed by within our wider community.

-Take breaks, set healthy boundaries, work to change attitudes and norm by modelling, demonstrating heathy leadership and radical self acceptance.
+Take breaks, set healthy boundaries, work to change attitudes and norms by modelling, demonstrating heathy leadership and radical self acceptance.

 Self-care means nurturing ourself to be the best we can be.
-And that means, a kind just person.
+And that means, striving to be a kind just person.

-Do we need to heal our inner chid to be able to vulnerable with others, to show compassion and not act out of fear?
+Do we need to heal our inner child to to enable to vulnerable with others, to show compassion and to not act out of fear?

 Starting from a more grounded happy space as an individual, we can help build better for those around us, our community and our society.